MIC-DKFZ/MurineAirwaySegmentation/readme.md

 ```commandline
 nnUNet_plan_and_preprocess -t 145 -pl2d None -pl3d AirwaySegPlanner -tl 2 -tf 1
 ```
-This will take the raw data, perform nnU-Net's planning and preprocessing steps and save the preprocessed training data
+This will take the raw data, perform nnU-Net's planning and preprocessing steps and save the preprocessed training data.
+The parameter "-t 145" identifies the dataset number for which planning and preprocessing are to be performed (we specified this number in the data [conversion script](https://github.com/MIC-DKFZ/MurineAirwaySegmentation/blob/main/data_conversion.py)).
+The option "-pl2d None" specifies that a 2D model is not planned, while "-pl3d AirwaySegPlanner" indicates the planning for a 3D model using the modified airway segmentation planner found in [airway_segmentation_planner.py](https://github.com/MIC-DKFZ/MurineAirwaySegmentation/blob/main/airway_segmentation_planner.py).
+The settings "-tl 2 -tf 1" are used to limit the number of processes to a small number because the files are large, and we aim to minimize the risk of running out of RAM.

-Now we can run the training.
+We are now ready to run the training for the 3D full resolution model using the [nnUNetTrainerV2_airwayAug](https://github.com/MIC-DKFZ/MurineAirwaySegmentation/blob/main/nnUNetTrainerV2_airwayAug.py) trainer, which includes necessary adjustments for augmentation techniques tailored to the specific data artifacts we observed.
 Run the following to train the 5-fold cross-validation:
 ```commandline
 nnUNet_train 3d_fullres nnUNetTrainerV2_airwayAug 145 0 -p AirwaySegPlanner
 nnUNet_train 3d_fullres nnUNetTrainerV2_airwayAug 145 1 -p AirwaySegPlanner